© 2020 by Rabbi Zvi Aviner

 In line 1 – “I AM” – the Speaker presents His SELF

-In line 2– “LORD your GOD”- the Speaker presents His Names.
-Titles or ATTRIBUTES
+In line 2– “LORD your GOD”- the Speaker presents His ATTRIBUTES

-In line 3– “Who took you out..”.- the Speaker describes His Deeds, Actions, His Kingship.
+In line 3– “Who took you out..”.- the Speaker describes His Deeds, His Kingship in the world.

 LORD your GOD